kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 #### CEL Expression Composition

+Expression Composition is a technique to define a set of variables each from a given expression and allow validation expressions to refer the variables.

 ##### Use Cases

+###### Reusing/memorizing an expensive computation and lazy evaluation

+For a CEL expression that takes a significant time to evaluate, especially these that cost O(N^2) time or worse, it would be nice to only run it once and only when necessary.
+If multiple validation expressions used the same expression, that expression could be refactored out into a variable.
+Because of the evaluation of a composited variable is lazy, if the value of some variable does not affect the result of an expression due to boolean short-circuit evaluation, the variable can be omitted and does not incur runtime cost.

 ###### Code re-use for complicated expressions

 A CEL expression may not be computationally expensive, but could still be intricate enough that copy-pasting could prove to be a bad decision later on in time.
-With the addition of the `messageExpression` field, more copy-pasting is expected as well.
+For example, a sub-expression is likely used both in the validation and to format `messageExpression`.
 If a sufficiently complex expression ended up copy-pasted everywhere, and then needs to be updated somehow, it will need that update in every place it was copy-pasted.
 A variable, on the other hand, will only need to be updated in one place.

-###### Reusing/memoizing an expensive computation

-For a CEL expression that runs in O(n^2) time or worse (or otherwise takes a significant amount of time to execute), it would be nice to only run it when necessary.
-For instance, if multiple validation expressions used the same expensive expression, that expression could be refactored out into a variable.

 ##### Variables